Health Nuisances Public Nuisances & Property Nuisances

 IC 16-20-1-26 provides:

 "A local department of health or local health officer may enforce the department's or officer's orders by an action in the circuit or superior court.
 In the action, the court may enforce the order by injunction.
 The county attorney in which a local department of health or local health officer has jurisdiction shall represent the local health department and local health officer in the action unless the county executive employs other legal counsel or the matter has been referred through law enforcement authorities to the prosecuting attorney."

 Thus, upon receiving a complaint regarding a possible health hazard, it is the duty of the local health officer to investigate and order its abatement if such is warranted.
 If such a condition is thereafter permitted to exist, the local health officer shall refer enforcement to the county attorney.

 The law covering Dwellings Unfit for Human Habitation is IC 16-41-20

 By law, a dwelling is unfit for human habitation when it is dangerous or detrimental to life or health for want of repair; defects in drainage, plumbing, lighting, ventilation or construction; infected with contagious disease; or has upon its premises an unsanitary condition that is likely to cause sickness among dwelling occupants.
-In such cases IC 16-41-20 applies, and the local health department has authority to order the deficiency corrected.
-The State Department of Health can act only if the local health department fails to.
+In such cases, IC 16-41-20 applies, and the local health department has the authority to order the deficiency corrected.
+The Indiana Department of Health can act only if the local health department fails to.